-4.-(1) An accused person who is in custody for an offence and who has been granted bail is entitled to be released, upon giving a bail undertaking, and, subject to section 25, to remain at liberty until required to appear before a court in accordance with the bail undertaking.

-(2) This section does not apply to a person who is in custody for some other offence or reason in respect of which the person is not entitled to be at liberty, whether under this Decree or otherwise.
+- 4.-(1) An accused person who is in custody for an offence and who has been grabail is entitled to be released, upon giving a bail undertaking, and subject to section remain at liberty until required to appear before a court in accordance with the undertaking. - (2) This section does not apply to a person who is in custody for some other offens or reason in respect of which the person is not entitled to be at liberty, whether under the Act or otherwise.